nuonic/apidocs/source/index.html.md

 postcode           | Integer | The schools post-code latitude           | Float   | Latitude position of the school longitude          | Float   | Longitude position of the school
-year_evaluated:    | DateTime| Government year evaluation of the schools
+year_evaluated:    | DateTime| The year that this data was captured